tsing1129/YY/README.md

 ## Topics 话题##

 1. **Behavioral cues of ethics**.
-   Specifically, can the (un)ethical behavior of people around you induce you to act in the same way?周围人的（不）道德行为会成为一种暗示，诱发你同样的行为吗？
+   Specifically, can the (un)ethical behavior of people around you induce you to act in the same way?

 2. **Unpaid working overtime and job stress**